-Lynn Manos is a Tampa-based visual artist working with a variety of media including painting, printmaking, drawing and video.
-Her practice consistently focuses on her personal fascination with water, color and light.
-Lynn is a graduate of the University of Kansas with a BFA degree in Fashion Illustration and Design, and the University of Missouri-Kansas City with an MA in Printmaking.
+Lynn Manos is a Tampa-based artist working with a variety of media including painting, printmaking and drawing.
+She works in series.
+Her subject matter varies and the execution can veer from realism to abstraction.
+One of the consistent focuses of her practice is her personal fascination with water, color and light.
+Lynn has a BFA Degree from the University of Kansas (Fashion Illustration/ Design), and an MA in Printmaking from the University of Missouri-Kansas City.
 She taught in the Kansas City area for over 30 years.
 She relocated to Tampa, Florida in 2006.
-Lynn was an Adjunct Professor at the University of Tampa from 2010-2016.
-She currently serves on the Public Art Commission for the City of Tampa.
+She was an Adjunct Professor at the University of Tampa from 2010-2016.
+Currently, she serves on the City of Tampa Public Art Commission.

-Lynn was a resident artist at Zea Mays Printmaking in Northampton, MA in June 2018.
-She completed month-long residencies at the Scoula Graphic Internationale in Venice, Italy in 2015, 2013, 2011, 2010, and 2009.
-She received 2018 and 2009 Individual Artist Grants from the Arts Council of Hillsborough County, FL; a 2014 Creative Capital Foundation Professional Development Workshop Grant for Florida, and a 2006 Lighton International Artists Exchange Grant.
+She received 2018 and 2009 Individual Artist Grants from the Arts Council of Hillsborough County, Florida and a 2014 Creative Capital Foundation Professional Development Workshop Grant for the State of Florida.